RosettaCommons/rosetta/rosetta_tests/features/sample_sources/top8000_rotamer_recovery_sp2_RTMin/input/REAME.txt

 ########################
 How to get this sample_source setup:

-0) Since Rosetta has bugs in how it handles unrecognized residues, in order to read past problematic structures, add the following to rosetta_source/tools/build/user.settings before compiling

-        "appends" : {
-            "defines" : ["EXIT_THROWS_EXCEPTION"],
-        },

 1) put directory of pdbs into the input/ directory, e.g. ln -s /path/to/datasets/top800/input/top8000_chains_eds_70 .